 11. Where can I find planner freebies?

-We have our own freebies vault with hundreds of free stickers and overlays.
+We have hundreds of free digital planner stickers and overlays.
 Just sign-up to our newsletter at the bottom of this screen for the password.

 You can also have a look at digital planning hashtags and boards on Pinterest to find freebies from other creators.

 Digital planner apps will usually allow syncing between devices, so you can use different devices to make changes.
 I love OneNote for this as changes are almost immediate and you can share your notebook with others to contribute changes through OneDrive.

 GoodNotes and Notability use iCloud storage to enable syncing between devices.
 It takes slightly longer to sync changes but still sufficient in nearly all situations.